pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/devdocs.md

 exit 1
 ```

-Here we define a single command named `search-docsets`, with a mode set to `list`.
+Here we define a single command named `search-docsets`, with a mode set to `filter`.

 We can run our script to see the generated manifest: